adaltas/node-nikita-docs/src/md/about/developers.md

 * "registry"
   Management facility to register and unregister actions.
 * "session"
   The Nikita session where most of the logic is wired.

 ### Actions

-Actions modules are all the modules in the "./lib" directory which are neither at the root of the directory nor inside the "./lib/misc" directory.
+Actions modules are splitted across directories, either at the root of each “./lib” folders or inside “./lib/misc”.
+Each of those had been tested to be used in production, take a look at the below section.

 ### Utils function

 Utils function exports simple JavaScript functions and are located inside the "./lib/misc" directory.

 ## Tests execution

 Nikita target Unix-like system including Linux and macOS.
 Windows is not supported as a targeting node where to execute actions.
 It is however know to host Nikita.
 This mean you can run Nikita from a Windows host as long as you are targeting Linux nodes over SSH.

 Tests are executed with [Mocha](https://mochajs.org/) and [Should.js](https://shouldjs.github.io/).
 They are all located inside the "./test" folder.